Arceo History, Family Crest & Coats of Arms

-Where did the Spanish Arceo family come from?
-What is the Spanish Arceo family crest and coat of arms?
-When did the Arceo family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Arceo family history?The Spanish surname Arceo is of toponymic origin, deriving from a place where the initial bearer once resided or held land.
+The Spanish surname Arceo is of toponymic origin, deriving from a place where the initial bearer once resided or held land.
 In this instance, the root of the surname Arceo is the Spanish "arce," meaning "maple tree," and thus, the name was originally used in feudal times to denote a dweller near a maple tree.

 Spelling variations of this family name include: Arce, Arceos, Arceo, Arco and others.

-Another 71 words (5 lines of text) are included under the topic Early Arceo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Arceo Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Juan De Arce who arrived in Dominican Republic with his wife Maria de Aguilar de Arce in 1565; Pedro De Arceo who arrived in his family in Espanola in 1577.